Hoodini231/tictactoes/README.md

 ### 4. **Guest Player Availability**
    - Users can play through automatically generated guest accounts.

+### 5. **Text to speech gameplay for visually impaired**
+   - Users are able to recieve audio queues for who's turn it is and what square is currently in focus.
+   - (In future) Users will be able to opt in / out of this and it should also indicate if the square is empty or not.

 ### 5. **User Dashboard**
    - **Game Statistics**: View stats like total games played, wins, losses, and ties.